-COURSE DESCRIPTION: Open to treble voices 11th-12th grade with a serious interest in vocal development and exploration of challenging SSAA literature.
+COURSE DESCRIPTION: Open to treble voices in 11th-12th grade with a serious interest in vocal development and exploration of challenging SSAA literature.
 Audition only.
-Ensemble will explore all aspects of treble literature, from Madrigal to Vocal Jazz.
+The ensemble will explore all aspects of treble literature, from Madrigal to Vocal Jazz.
 Some movement or dance may be incorporated.